 (c) What is Dissenting Shareholders?
 Explain the provisions relating to manner of providing dissenting shareholders?
-(5 marks)

 (d) Define' Sweat Equity Shares'.
 Whether Issue of sweat equity shares can be in the form of preferential Issue?
-(5 marks)

-Attempt all parts of either Question No. 2 or Question No. 2A
+Attempts all parts of either Q. No. 2 or Q No. 2A